 HTTPRewrite can be used to rewrite specific parts of a HTTP request before forwarding the request to the destination.
 Rewrite primitive can be used only with the DestinationWeights.
 The following example demonstrates how to rewrite the URL prefix for api call (/ratings) to ratings service before making the actual API call.

-destination: ratings.default.svc.cluster.local match: httpHeaders: uri: prefix: /ratings rewrite: uri: /v1/bookRatings route: - tags: version: v1
+metadata: name: my-rule namespace: default spec: destination: name: ratings match: request: headers: uri: prefix: /ratings rewrite: uri: /v1/bookRatings route: - labels: version: v1

 |string||rewrite the Path (or the prefix) portion of the URI with this value.
 If the original URI was matched based on prefix, the value provided in this field will replace the corresponding matched prefix.|